Tatiana Tarasova: Later career

 Tarasova started coaching at age 19, at her father's insistence.
 Her most notable students have been Alexei Yagudin, Ilia Kulik, Natalia Bestemianova / Andrei Bukin, Oksana Grishuk / Evgeni Platov, Ekaterina Gordeeva / Sergei Grinkov, Marina Klimova / Sergey Ponomarenko, and Irina Rodnina / Alexander Zaitsev.

+In 1974, she entered the Institute of Physical Culture, from which she graduated in 1979.

 In the mid-1980s, Tarasova launched the Russian All-Stars, an ice ballet.
 She coached for ten years at Simsbury, Connecticut's International Skating Center before announcing her retirement from full-time coaching and moving back to Russia in 2006.